 \section{Introduction}

-The {\it ferri-}magnet is a kind of {\it ferro-}magnet and was theoretically predicted by N\'eel\cite{neel48,neel63,neel71}.
-Soon after, the magnetization compensation was observed in the LiFeCr spinel ferrite, whose magnetization becomes zero at magnetization compensation temperature $T_{\rm M}$ far below Curie temperature $T_{\rm c}$\cite{gorter53}.
-Such a ferrimagnet is called N-type and was also found in rare-earth iron garnets (RIGs)\cite{neel63,pauthenet54,bertaut56,geller57acta,geller57,pauthenet58,geller63,geller65}.
-Those were studied by many authors in order to apply their magnetization compensation to a magneto-optical memory\cite{chang65,chow68,nelson68}.
+A {\it ferri-}magnet is a kind of {\it ferro-}magnet, and it was theoretically predicted by N\'eel\cite{neel48,neel63,neel71}.
+Soon afterward, the magnetization compensation was observed in the LiFeCr spinel ferrite, for which the magnetization becomes zero at magnetization-compensation temperature $T_{\rm M}$ far below the Curie temperature $T_{\rm c}$\cite{gorter53}.
+Such a ferrimagnet, called an N-type ferrimagnet, also has been found in rare-earth iron garnets (RIGs)\cite{neel63,pauthenet54,bertaut56,geller57acta,geller57,pauthenet58,geller63,geller65}.
+The RIGs have been studied by many authors in order to apply their magnetization-compensation properites to magneto-optical memories\cite{chang65,chow68,nelson68}.

-Dynamical aspects of ferrimagnetism were initially studied by the electron spin resonance (ESR)\cite{vanwieringen53,kaplan53,wangsness53,tsuya54,wangsness54,wangsness55,mcgire55,geshwind59,vanvleck61}.
-Different from the ferromagnetic resonance (FMR), the ferrimagnetic resonance (FIR) has two branches.
-One gives the usual FMR, while another one is called exchange frequency and is located higher in energy \cite{wangsness55}.
-It was difficult to measure the exchange frequency at that time, since its wavelength was of the order of a tenth of a millimeter.
-However, a singular behavior of gyro-magnetic ratio was observed around $T_A$ in LiFeCr spinel ferrite\cite{vanwieringen53,mcgire55}.
-Regarding the lower branch, an effective gyro-magnetic ratio becomes small around $T_{\rm M}$ and then rapidly increases around the angular momentum compensation temperature $T_{\rm A}$\cite{vanwieringen53,kaplan53,wangsness53,wangsness54,tsuya54,wangsness55,mcgire55,geshwind59,vanvleck61}.
-The $g$-value of upper branch becomes small into a measurable range around $T_A$\cite{mcgire55}.
-A magnetization is a product of Lande's $g$-factor and a total angular momentum.
-In general, hence, $T_{\rm M}$ is different from $T_{\rm A}$, when an orbital angular momentum is active.
-In contrast to the magnetization, the dynamics of ferrimagnet becomes singular around $T_A$.
+The dynamical aspects of ferrimagnetism were initially studied using the electron spin resonance (ESR)\cite{vanwieringen53,kaplan53,wangsness53,tsuya54,wangsness54,wangsness55,mcgire55,geshwind59,vanvleck61}.
+The ferrimagnetic resonance (FIR) differs from the ferromagnetic resonance (FMR) in having two branches.
+One gives the usual FMR, while the other, called the exchange frequency, is located higher in energy \cite{wangsness55}.
+It was difficult to measure the exchange frequency when it was first discovered, since its wavelength is of the order of a tenth of a millimeter.
+However, a singular behavior of the gyromagnetic ratio was observed around the angular momentum compensation temperature $T_A$ in a LiFeCr spinel ferrite\cite{vanwieringen53,mcgire55}.
+On the lower branch, the effective gyromagnetic ratio becomes small around $T_{\rm M}$ and then increases rapidly around $T_{\rm A}$\cite{vanwieringen53,kaplan53,wangsness53,wangsness54,tsuya54,wangsness55,mcgire55,geshwind59,vanvleck61}.
+The $g$-value of the upper branch becomes small in a measurable range around $T_A$\cite{mcgire55}.
+The magnetization is the product of the Lande $g$-factor and a total angular momentum.
+In general, hence, $T_{\rm M}$ is different from $T_{\rm A}$, when the orbital angular momentum is involved.
+In contrast to the magnetization, the dynamics of a ferrimagnet become singular around $T_A$.